orphos/agrai/README.md

 # Agrai
-Agrai is a collection repository of various experimental code.
+Agrai is a collection repository of various example/experimental/incubational code.

 # Why not Gist, or GitLab Snippets or something like that?
 - Gist does not have directories;